 Cycle 150km on the Otago Rail Trail through beautiful ‘big sky’ country, Central Otago’s ‘timeless land’, on the iconic and original NZ cycle trail.

-Rug up warm and ride the Otago Rail Trail during winter and be rewarded with Central Otago’s stunning winter wonderland scenery.
-Stay in cosy lodgings and relax in pubs with roaring fires.
 The Otago Rail Trail passes through many small communities, some dating back to the 1860s, allowing you to experience a huge amount of history of one of NZ’s special places, and one that will exceed your expectations time and again.
+Our RELAXED tour features an extra day at Wedderburn to allow time for smelling the roses, relaxing and watching the sunrise from your cottage balcony, and seeing a bit more of the Maniototo area.
 Many of the 4th/5th generation farming families still live locally and enjoy conversing with those cycling the trail.
 Enjoy exploring the original stone pubs and meet the locals famous for their ‘Southern hospitality’.

 The Otago Rail Trail rates as among the easiest of all the cycle trails in New Zealand, and is a good trail to start with if you are new to cycling.
 The 150km cycle trail is a disused railway corridor originally built for steam trains so the gradient is a very gentle incline and as such the Otago Central Rail Trail is rated easy to negotiate with no steep hills or obstacles.

 Our support vehicle is available at all times throughout the cycle tour.
-Come prepared for the cold conditions and prepare to be blown away by the raw but stunningly beautiful Central Otago winter wonderland.
+Come prepared for all conditions and prepare to be blown away by the raw but stunningly beautiful Central Otago.
 Refer to our Level of Difficulty gradings for more information.